 Friends ask me why I write, especially about faith.
 Writing helps me make sense of what I learn.
 I enjoy learning about faith.
 If what I write helps someone else understand something better, or if it encourages them to do more research on their own, well then, I think we both benefit.

-Until several years ago, the Bible was not a book I had ever read regularly.
+Until five or so years ago, the Bible was not a book I had ever read regularly.
 I believed in God, but I did not think much about his place in my life.
 Then, my daughter became mysteriously ill her first semester of college.
 After a year of many doctors and much suffering, she was finally diagnosed with Crohn’s disease.
 After another full year of diet and medication trials, she thankfully found remission.